CNCA-CeNAT/CRHPCS-2018/openacc/lab2/README.md

     $ make

-This will build an executable named `cg` that you can run with the `./cg` command.
+This will build an executable named `cg` that you can run with the `./cg` command, but please **DO NOT** execute it yet (Remember you must not execute any programs in the login node).
 You may change the options passed to the compiler by modifying the `CFLAGS` variable in `c99/Makefile` or `FCFLAGS` in `f90/Makefile`.
 You should not need to modify anything in the Makefile except these compiler flags.

 The next steps of this tutorial should be executed in Kabré's GPU nodes to make use of the four Tesla k40c GPUs.
 To run code in the GPU nodes you have to create